dmonroy/docker-services/README.md

 You need to start listing all services that your project depends on and leverage on _docker-services_ to maintain the lifecycle of those services during test runs.

-This must happen using the `docker_services` config option on any pytest _.cfg_ or _.ini_ file, the value for that option requires a yaml structure where top level members are the service names and their values can be either an empty value, image name or a or an object.
+This must happen using either the `docker_services` config option on any pytest _.cfg/.ini_ file or on a `.services.yaml` file, the value for that option requires a yaml structure where top level members are the service names and their values can be either an empty value, image name or a or an object.

+Due to limitations of ini files, full support for yaml is not available on .cfg/.ini files, if you need complex config then usage of the `.services.yaml` file is encouraged.

 This is a basic example for a project that depends on a `postgres` service: